This article was updated 6.28.19 to reflect changes to the retake policy.

 How Many Times Are You Allowed to Take the LSAT?

+That being said, don’t let the limitation scare you.
 For one, most schools seem to prefer applicants with a score count of 4-5 or less.
 That is, at five or more attempts, schools may begin to question why it’s taking so long for you to hit your target.
 Meaning it would be wise to then include an addendum explaining your situation.
 Secondly, repeat testing pushes you later into each application cycle.
 Rolling admissions may begin to work against you and app deadlines can prevent you from applying for the upcoming term.
 Be sure to consider your planned test dates and intended-school deadlines to ensure you make the cut.

 A reliable rule of thumb: if you feel you can improve your score trying again, it’s almost certainly worth it!